AJ Dillon 2022 - 2023 Post Game Stats & Recaps

 AJ Dillon not only led the Packers with 10 carries and 45 yards, he also led the team in receptions (5) and yards (46).
 In addition, it was Dillon who got into the endzone, the only Packers touchdown and led the offense with 95 all-purpose yards.
 AJ Dillon and the Green Bay Packers face a Chicago Bears defense that only allowed 10 points last week to the Niners.

-Welcome to AJ Dillon's post game recaps, where we'll be following the running back's production throughout the season.
-Check back every week...
+Welcome to AJ Dillon's post game stats & recaps, where we'll be following the running back's production throughout the 2023 - 2024 season!
+C...